FDio/csit/docs/report/vpp_device_tests/overview.rst

 ------------

 |csit-release| follows a common structured naming convention for all
-performance and system functional tests, introduced in CSIT-17.01.
+performance and system functional tests.

 The naming should be intuitive for majority of the tests.
 Complete description of CSIT test naming convention is provided on